Skip to main content

 New internet domain name extensions

 The possibility of registering names in these new extensions enables businesses and other entities to increase their visibility on the internet.
 However, the latter must ensure they are protected from misuse of their brand or their name by third parties (cybersquatting).
-OFCOM is recommending that businesses and organisations properly assess the risks and opportunities associated with these new extensions.
+That is why the Federal Communications Office (OFCOM) is recommending that businesses and organisations properly assess not only the opportunities, but also the risks associated with these new extensions.

 ICANN: Status of 2012 applications

-Another round of the new gTLD program is expected to open in April 2026.
-The application submission period will last between 12 and 15 weeks.
+Another round of the new gTLD program is expected to open at the end of April 2026.
+Applications will likely be able to be submitted from 30 April 2026 to 12 August 2026.
 This next series seeks to foster diversity, encourage competition and enhance the utility of the DNS.

 ICANN: New gTLD Program – Next Round

 Switzerland and its administration are not involved in the processes of creating new gTLDs and evaluating applications.
-However, the Confederation can oppose an application if it considers that the national public interest is at stake.
+However, the Confederation may, however, express its opposition to an application if it considers that the national public interest is at stake.
 When special interests are affected, only that party which considers itself aggrieved may bring an action, either in accordance with the procedures defined by ICANN or by taking action under the competent national jurisdiction.
-For its part, the Federal Office of Communications (OFCOM), which represents the Confederation within ICANN's Governmental Advisory Committee, is responsible for regularly informing the business community and other interested parties of the latest developments in this project.
+For its part, the OFCOM, which represents the Confederation within ICANN's Governmental Advisory Committee, is responsible for regularly informing the business community and other interested parties of the latest developments in this project.

 Further information